 They usually tend to get forgotten because they get removed from the dashboard but their underlying logic is not cleaned up from the code.
 Devs are humans too, unfortunately, and they tend to make human-like mistakes, no matter how willing and well-intentioned these coding creatures might be.

 To make sure that they prevent this, I highly recommend the following tools to be used:

 This is a handy utility that watches over ConfigCat flags in your code, their usage and validates them against your own feature flags, straight from the ConfigCat Dashboard.

 Does the same as above.
 It eases the way you manage features and changes via ConfigCat flags without the need to redeploy code.

 A very useful tool for finding (and removing) Feature Flags that have been removed from the dashboard.
 The first three tools work in conjunction and complement themselves beautifully.

 An awesome tool that keeps you up to date with the Feature Flags that you’re not using anymore, that you know which ones to remove!

 As I mentioned above, these “stale” Feature Flags can drastically add to your code’s tech debt.
 This tool helps you make a list of the Feature Flags that have no place in your code anymore.

-If the Stale Flags Report feature caught your eye, you can read the in-depth article about it right here.
+If the Zombie Flags Report feature caught your eye, you can read the in-depth article about it right here.